rml-lee/E-commerce-Sales-Analysis/Findings-Analysis.md

 - **Arizona, Colorado, Florida, Illinois, North Carolina, Ohio, Oregon, Pennsylvania, Tennessee, and Texas** are incuring a profit loss.
 This tends to be the case consistently year over year.

 **Recommendations:**

-- Examine shipping and logistics costs.
-The longer the distance from the fulfillment centers, the more expensive the delivery becomes, affecting margin.

 - **Investigate the effect discounts are having in these states.** We are probably running promotions that are too aggressive for the underlying economics of those states.

+- **Examine the average order value.** Customers in these states could be buying fewer or cheaper items per order.
+The fixed cost of fulfillment (including shipping) is too high relative to the revenue brought in.
+This makes orders inherently less profitable, and discounts make it worse.

+- **Examine shipping and logistics costs.** The longer the distance from the fulfillment centers, the more expensive the delivery becomes, affecting margin.

 ---

-## 6.2 - Diagnostic Analysis (Root Cause): Discount Rate Analysis
+## 6.2 - Diagnostic Analysis (Root Cause): Discount Rate
 ## Let's compare the profit margin to the average discount rate in each state.
 ## Do our promotion strategies significantly contribute to losses in low-performing states?